 Queen’s Park – February 2015

 BAI Canada is a subsidiary of the Canadian-owned BAI Group, a leader in wireless communications with global expertise to fund, design, build and operate open access, multi-functional underground transit wireless communications networks, broadcast communications, private radio networks and online communications.
 BAI Group’s Transit Wireless is building and operating the wireless network in the New York subway.
 BAI has also been involved in deploying and maintaining communication networks for some of the most complex subway systems around the world, including Hong Kong’s MTR Corporation.

 View all articles from August

-Elevator Alert: Lawrence West Station, Centre platform to bus level, out of service.
+Elevator Alert: Queen's Quay Station, Streetcar platform to street level, out of service.

 The TTC issues news releases and media advisories to local, national and international news media by email.

 The public can also receive news from the TTC.
 Simply register with My TTC e-Services or update your existing profile and select news releases, as well as media advisories

 Connect with us every day to get service advisories and updates.